Jon Bon Jovi: JBJ's Nashville

 On June 8, 2024, Jon Bon Jovi opened a rooftop restaurant and bar in Nashville, Tennessee, located at 405 Broadway.
 JBJ's is a Bon Jovi and rock music themed restaurant and bar.
 It hosts live music daily.
 The restaurant is multi-leveled, with each level having a balcony looking down upon the stage in the center of the venue.
 The grand opening included a performance by Bon Jovi and the rest of the band, which was their first full band live performance since the end of the 2022 tour.
 The grand opening was attended by Vince Neil of Mötley Crue, Jeremy and Ajay Popoff from Lit, Big Kenny, Jelly Roll, and Jamie O'Neal, amongst others.

 JBJ's also features the first ever permanent installation of a Proto hologram machine in a music venue, which can show Jon Bon Jovi and his band's holograms and "beam in" special guests.

+Television Appearances

+On December 3, 2025, Jon Bon Jovi was a co-host of NBC's Christmas in Rockefeller Center where he also performed alongside musical guests Gwen Stefani, Marc Anthony, and Reba McEntire.
+He performed the song, "Unbroken", which explores the struggles of war veterans coping with PTSD and the healing presence of service animals.